a-h/templ/docs/docs/09-commands-and-tools/03-hot-reload.md

 ## Alternative

-Air's reload performance is better due to its complex filesystem notification setup, but doens't ship with a proxy to automatically reload pages, and requires a `toml` configuration file for operation.
+Air's reload performance is better due to its complex filesystem notification setup, but doesn't ship with a proxy to automatically reload pages, and requires a `toml` configuration file for operation.

 See https://github.com/cosmtrek/air for details.